LDF to take out 2 marches from Feb 13 to explain developmental activites of govt | Politics

 It will conclude on February 26 at Thrissur and beattended by party General Secretary Sitaram Yechury.

-Senior party sources told PTI that the two processions,aimed at the continuation of the Left rule in Kerala, coveringwould energise the party machinery and give more confidence tothe workers, especially after the LDF emerged triumphant inthe local body polls in December last year.
+Senior party sources told PTI that the two processions,aimed at the continuation of the Left rule in Kerala, wouldenergise the party machinery and give more confidence to theworkers, especially after the LDF emerged triumphant in thelocal body polls in December last year.

 The party plans to counter the various allegations raisedagainst it by the Opposition Congress and the BJP and to reachout to all sections of society.